mdibaiee/mahdi.blog/_posts/2021-11-06-linux-contribution.md

 {% highlight bash %}
 zcat /proc/config.gz > .config
 {% endhighlight %}
 - Make!
+The `-j8` parameter specifies the number of threads to be used by the build.
+My CPU has 8 threads and so I use it all.
 {% highlight bash %}
 make -j8
 {% endhighlight %}
-- Install the newly built Kernel
+- Install the newly built Kernel.
+I create this as a script file and run it after every build from the root of repository.
 {% highlight bash %}
-make modules_install
+make -j8 modules_install
-VERSION=5.10
+RELEASE=$(cat include/config/kernel.release)
-cp -v arch/x86_64/boot/bzImage /boot/vmlinuz-linux${VERSION}
+cp -v arch/x86_64/boot/bzImage /boot/vmlinuz-linux${RELEASE}
-mkinitcpio -k $VERSION -g /boot/initramfs-linux${VERSION}.img
+mkinitcpio -k $RELEASE -g /boot/initramfs-linux${RELEASE}.img mkinitcpio -k $RELEASE -s autodetect -g /boot/initramfs-linux-fallback${RELEASE}.img
 {% endhighlight %}
 - Run grub-mkconfig to add a menu option for this new kernel
 {% highlight bash %}